 Credit Score Determines Your Monthly Payment:

-it is possible to secure an installment loan even with poor credit, however most lenders would approve at higher interest rates.
+it is possible to secure an installment loan even with poor credit, however, most lenders would approve at higher interest rates.
 Your credit score notably determines how much interest rate you will charged.
-It is a good idea to check you credit score and fix any discrepancies, if you have poof that some of the information in your report is incorrect, discuss it with potential lenders.
+It is a good idea to check your credit score and fix any discrepancies, if you have proof that some of the information in your report is incorrect, discuss it with potential lenders.
 Better FICO and credits scores along with the other repayment factors like the loan term and amount being borrowed will determine the cost of your loan.

-Tip: be sure to check all of the fine print of the loan, compare the total cost of borrowing with you other options.
+Tip: be sure to check all of the fine print of the loan, compare the total cost of borrowing with your other options.